thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-18-scripting-vrealize-automation-using-powershell.md

 $uri = $vra_server + "identity/api/tokens"
 {% endhighlight %}

 We now need to specify the correct headers for the API request.
 We need to specify what type of data we are sending, and what type of data we want to receive back.
-In both cases we want to specify JSON.
+In both cases, we want to specify JSON.
 From my experience, the easiest and most flexible method is to use a dictionary to store multiple header variables.
 This is demonstrated in the following code.

 {% highlight powershell %}
 $header = New-Object "System.Collections.Generic.Dictionary[[String],[String]]"